Dr Claire Marshall

 - A session is 50mins (90min sessions are also available)

-If you have a specific issue you want to focus on that is not mentioned, we can explore the possibility of working together - just email or call so we can talk it through.
+If you have a specific issue you want to focus on that is not mentioned, we can explore the possibility of working together - just email so we can talk it through.

 Training, qualifications & experience